Baker insists MBTA is safe despite slew of recent problems

 “It’s a little embarrassing sometimes seeing other cities and how advanced they are, and how clean and on time they are,” Daniel Alemu said.
 “So, it’s definitely something that needs to get fixed.”

+The Transit Is Essential coalition, as well as advocates, riders, and municipal leaders, plan to gather at the State House Thursday morning to call on state officials to take immediate action on public transportation safety and funding.

+“A safe and reliable transit system is critical to our recovery, and more important than ever,” the group said in a statement.
+“We call on the Legislature and the Governor to take action before another preventable, foreseeable failure results in more injuries.”

-The MBTA says work is underway to replace the Red Line cars, as well to upgrade tacks and signals.
+The MBTA says work is underway to replace the Red Line cars, as well as to upgrade tracks and signals.

 Over the summer, a Green Line operator allegedly shifted their train’s master controller into the “full-power position” moments before colliding with another trolley at more than 30 mph on the B Line near the Agganis Arena, a National Transportation Safety Board investigation found.